-The idea was to shift the analytics paradigm from reporting random metrics to first setting performance goals, then scoring progress toward those goals (score my progress > score me).
+The idea was to shift the analytics paradigm from reporting random metrics to setting performance goals fisrt, then scoring progress toward those goals (score my progress > score me).
 In other words, shift mindset and workflow from mining to refining.

 This project came from discussions and questions I had with a support manager and a digital marketing media buyer who were having trouble using their data to move the needle.
 The support manager worked at a start-up, was new to the role and did not know where to begin.
 The media buyer worked at a major consumer products company and was flooded with more analytics reports than she knew what to do with.
 Consequently, those wonderful PowerPoint, Excel and PDF analytics reports sank into the abyss of her 200/day email inbox.